microspector/microspector/README.md

 # Contributing
 Any contributions are more than welcome.
 Create issues as proposal if you have any suggestions.
 Or even better, just fork, do your changes and send pull requests.
-Just make sure all tests passed using `make test` command before sending a pull request.
+Just make sure all tests pass using `make test` command before sending a pull request.

 ## TODO
 - [x] Support Include files